 OBS does not have a streaming limit.
 As it is free, you can connect to a platform and stream.

-StreamYard offers to stream on YouTube, Twitch, Facebook, and a couple more.
+StreamYard offers to stream on YouTube, Twitch, Facebook, and more.
 On its free plan, you can only broadcast on one platform at a time.

 OBS offers streaming on a single platform but supports over 60 streaming platforms, including the ones StreamYard supports.